ESTATE PLANNING ATTORNEY MARIETTA GA

 - After you have scheduled your meeting, you must return your Personal Information Form within 24 hours before your scheduled meeting.
 The Form provides your attorney with the information necessary to make the meeting most valuable to you and your family.

 What Happens at the Initial Meeting?

-By the end of the meeting, you should understand your planning options, what they will cost, and whether Faulkner Law is really the right law firm for you.
+By the end of the meeting, you should understand your estate planning options, what they will cost, and whether Faulkner Law is really the right law firm for you.
 If you decide we’re not a great fit, that’s okay!
-We are happy to refer you to another estate planning attorney that better fits your goals.
+We are happy to refer you to another estate planning lawyer that better fits your goals.

 What Attorney Will You Meet With?